young-gang-of-4/gh-pages-swagger-ui-loyality/README.md

 ## Local Testing

-To Test Locally you have to do the following steps.
+To test locally you have to do the following steps.

 Do note you need: